Gobindpreet9/webslayer/README.md

 ### Prerequisites
 - [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed
 - Copy or create a `.env` file in the project root (already present)
+- Check models available on Ollama or have a valid API key for OpenAI, Claude or Gemini

 ### Common Setups